comp426-2022-fall/a99-Team-11/docs/Database.md

 ### 3. function delete_items:

-Deletes each items stored in the database table grocery_list.
+Deletes each items stored in the database table grocery_list. function takes one parameter as id.

 ### 4. function login:

-Looks up user information in user_auth for login.
+Looks up user information in user_auth for login. function takes two parameters as user_name and password.